-One of the companies was Clanbeat – an EdTech startup has set itself to support students’ self-directed learning, smart problem-solving, and emotional well-being.
+One of the companies was Clanbeat – an EdTech startup that has set itself to support students’ self-directed learning, smart problem-solving, and emotional well-being.
 During the crisis, Clanbeat built a virtual teachers’ room – functioning just like a usual staff room, it empowers teachers and helps them solve problems faster.
-The company has also built a classroom which also serves as a virtual space for the class.
+The company has also built a classroom that also serves as a virtual space for the class.
 “Students can communicate on a safe platform and grow as self-directed learners with features to support them with their daily tasks,” introduces Kadri Tuisk, the CEO of Clanbeat.
 As the crisis continues, Clanbeat’s solutions have become widely recognized among teachers, proving that the company’s virtual tools help to manage the study process for both students and teachers.

 Open development = open to innovation

 Cooperation between the public and private sector does not happen overnight.
 One of the main strengths of Estonian education is being open to innovation.
 This means that educational e-services and study processes are developed openly, providing the private sector with an opportunity to contribute to the education system’s advancement.
 For instance, 98% of Estonian schools are using privately run e-diaries.
 The web-based school management tool eKool is a perfect example of how involving private enterprises from the early stages can help to streamline the everyday education processes.